MuhibNayem/IntelliTest/docs/IMPROVEMENT_TASKS.md

 ### Task: Implement Structured Logging
 - **Description:** Integrate a comprehensive and structured logging system throughout the application.
 - **Details:** Use Python's `logging` module with appropriate levels (DEBUG, INFO, WARNING, ERROR) and configure handlers for console output and file logging.
 - **Priority:** Medium

+### Task: Implement Comprehensive Error Handling
+- **Description:** Replace generic exception handling with more specific error types and provide informative error messages across the application.
+- **Details:** Identify potential failure points in each module (e.g., file operations, LLM calls, tool execution) and implement targeted exception handling to improve robustness and user feedback.
+- **Priority:** High

+### Task: Optimize for Scalability with Large Projects
+- **Description:** Improve the agent's performance and resource utilization when dealing with very large codebases.
+- **Details:** Investigate and implement strategies such as incremental analysis, distributed processing for parsing and analysis, and efficient data storage for project metadata and dependency graphs.
+- **Priority:** Medium

 ### Task: Increase Unit and Integration Test Coverage